PowerPilotMark/SPListToApp/README.md

 2. Creating a Redirect Page in Site Assets
 3. Changing the NewFormUrl, EditFormUrl, and DisplayFormUrl to the Redirect Page using PnP PowerShell

+## Getting Started

+Please refer to [this article](https://github.com/PowerPilotMark/SPListToApp/wiki) to get you started.

 ## Acknowledgements